 You are currently browsing the tag archive for the ‘technology’ tag.

 When it comes to controversial scientific research many scientists can be dismissive or evasive when it comes to dealing with the public.
 But when it comes to looking at the bigger picture of how the research could interface with policy and in turn governance, it is actually non-scientists that may hold some of the answers, and not necessarily those in high positions of political or financial power either.
 Public dialogues about geoengineering seem like a model example of this, showing that engaging with non-scientists can lead to productive assessments of the actual risks involved and judging whether or not the science or technology is even appropriate at all.
-Now this may seem problematic to some, particularly those who have a personal stake in the research, but it could actually bring science, technology and democracy a little closer together.
+Now this may seem problematic to some, but it could actually bring science, technology and democracy a little closer together.